TheGalfins/GNSS_Compare/docs/glossary.rst

 .. math::
   R = \rho + c \cdot (\delta t_{R} - \delta t^{S}).

-Now that we got this settled, we also need to account for the effects that disturb the signal's travel from the satellite to the receiver such as the ionosphere (I), troposphere (T) and for the local effects like the receiver's noise, multipath which for the sake of simplicity we gather these terms in a single one (epsilon).
+Now that we got this settled, we also need to account for the effects that disturb the signal's travel from the satellite to the receiver such as the ionosphere (I) and troposphere (T).
+The local effects like the receiver's noise and multipath which for the sake of simplicity we gather them in a single term (epsilon).
 The number of effects that introduce errors in the range measurements is larger and we don't cover them here.

 .. math::
   R = \rho + c \cdot (\delta t_{R} - \delta t^{S}) + I + T + \epsilon.